tum-pbs/coord-trans-encoding/README.md

 # Training

 We recommend using the pre-generated data for training.
 - [Training set](https://drive.google.com/file/d/16z1ZL60yWyVfyvFU8Uq3SMVfMHEQkGJ_/view?usp=sharing) 2.24Gb.
-There are 970 airfoils and each airfoil case has two flow conditions, so totally we have 1940 flowfields.
+There are 970 airfoils and each airfoil case has two randomly-selected flow conditions, so totally we have 1940 flowfields.
 - [Test set](https://drive.google.com/file/d/1fCYnhxfXicwxtlivItU6VJ_ltcuD51FI/view?usp=sharing) 23.7Mb.
 There are 20 airfoils that haven't been seen in the training set; each has one flow condition, and totally we have 20 flowfields.

 Download and extract the data.
 Then, make sure the sub-folders "train_avg" and "test_avg" are under the folder "BASIC_data_coordinates_final_metricsAll_1940".

+`nohup python runTrain.py > output.log` (Note: in Line 33 of "runTrain.py", if we use "expo=7", the number of trainable parameters is 30928388.
+Training runs 1290 epochs.)

+One can also download the trained model as well as *pickle files [here](https://drive.google.com/file/d/1E7QC5BtwF0EI0r6OaUvB5qzDTLBLJwS2/view?usp=sharing), the random seed used in the model is "2125985365".

+# Testing

+Extract the "test_mesh.tar.gz".

+`python cp_subplots.py`

+`python skinfriction_subplots.py`

 # Closing Remarks